 Bluetooth Low Energy Architecture

-- Application: User application interfacing with the Bluetooth protocol stack.
+- Application: User application interfacing with the BLE protocol stack.
 Most of the time, this is the firmware of the nRF5x chip, that we will write as developers tailoring the exact needs and constrains of the product being designed.
+This is pure software, part of this code will be imported from the nRF5 SDK.

 - Host: Upper layers of the BLE protocol stack.
 Usually we rely on a manufacturer library to interact with this layer.
-In our case of the nRF5x its the SoftDevice protocol stack.
-SoftDevice is covered in details in Lesson 4.
+In our case of the nRF5x, it is the SoftDevice protocol stack.
+SoftDevice is covered in-depth in Lesson 4.

 One important note to keep in mind is that depending on which nRF5x chip you are using, there could be up to three different types of physical layers(PHYS) available on the same chip die (As covered previously in the Foundation Level of this course).
 These PHYs are listed below :

-- BLE_GAP_PHY_CODED.
-The coded (Long Range – aka full house coverage) physical layer which is capable of either a theoretical 500Kbps or a theoretical 125Kbps data rate.
+BLE_GAP_PHY_CODED.
+The coded ( aka: Long Range, aka: full house coverage) physical layer which is capable of either a theoretical 500Kbps or a theoretical 125Kbps data rate.
 With this physical layer, BLE range is extended up to 1Kilomete line-of-sight.
 See this demo YouTube video by Nordic Semiconductor, where two nRF52840 DK communicate with each other using the coded PHY over a relatively long distance.
-This PHY is available in some nRF52 devices like the nRF52840 and the nRF52811.
+This PHY is available in some nRF52 devices like the nRF52840 , nRF52833, nRF52820, and the nRF52811.
 It uses a special encoding technique to encode the transmitted data called .
-With FEC each bit is now either sent by the radio as two bits (S=2) or eight (S=8).
+With FEC, each bit is now either sent by the radio as two bits (S=2) or eight (S=8).
 This effectively increases the range by x4,

 Regardless of the PHY type, the transmitted power by the PHY radio on an nRF5x chip is configurable through the SoftDevice API.
 We will set the value of the transmitted power based on the needs of the application and use cases.
 The transmitted power have a significant impact on the device range.
-The allowable values are between -40dBm to 4dBm (8dBm exclusively in the case of nRF52840). dBm stands for decibel-milliwatts, which references 1mw at 0dB.
+The allowable values are between -40dBm to 4dBm (8dBm exclusively in the case of nRF52840, nRF52833, and nRF52820). dBm stands for decibel-milliwatts, which references 1mw at 0dB.
 Therefore, a 0dBm means that the transmit power is 1mw, 4dBm = 2.5mw , while -40dBm = 0.0001 mw and so on.
-More information about the nRF5x BLE PHYs is covered in Lesson 3.

 - Advertising, scanning, and creating/maintaining connections.

-- Encapsulating the date received from the uppers layers and generating BLE packets that are passed to the PHY.
+- Encapsulating the date received from the uppers layers and generating BLE packets that are passed bit by bit to the PHY.

 - BLE device address management.